Chronic joint pain causes invites chiropractic to make a contribution; correct food and exercises are vital too.

 Propoxyphene has been the direct cause of the demise of many patients with osteoarthritis.
 No single drug has ever caused so many deaths, says researcher Dr Jonasson.

-All the research points towards the great danger of using more than one painkiller in the treatment of chronic pain.
-Those serious side effects go up exponentially, for example if you've used both aspirin and Darvocet, now banned.
+All the research points towards the great danger of using more than one analgesic in the treatment of chronic pain.
+Those serious side effects go up exponentially, for example if you've used both aspirin and Darvocet.